toasoast/SciolyAutoloader/README.md

 | Set screws                       | 20           | $7        | See below                                                                                                              |
 | 3d printed parts                 | See below    | See below | Printer                                                                                                                |

+Mounting hardware: I used 44 corner brackets on my final build but unfortunately the cheapest packs on Amazon come as 40 pieces, you could get away with only using 36 brackets.
+[Here](https://www.amazon.com/dp/B0FFMQ9NPP) is a link to 40 brackets, [here](https://www.amazon.com/dp/B0GF89B14F) is a link to 30 with a cheaper unit price that you could get two of to have some extra.
+You also need some extra T-nuts from this to screw on the rod and pipe holders.

 Water jug: This is best sourced locally, most grocery stores carry this.
 You might be able to find one for less that $16.
 It should be something similar to [this](https://www.homedepot.com/p/Primo-Primo-5-Gal-Water-with-Empty-Exchange-1008778394/205216096).

 Set screws: I happened to have #4-40x1/4" set screws on me, so that's what I designed this around.
 However, any similarly sized set screw should work.
-[Here](https://www.amazon.com/Screws-Internal-Allen-Wrench-Stainless/dp/B0CY972RP7) is the one I used, but use whatever you have or is cheapest on Amazon at the time.
+[Here](https://www.amazon.com/dp/B0CY972RP7) is the one I used, but use whatever you have or is cheapest on Amazon at the time.

 ## Cut List